-Utah Secondary LEAs offer two types of CTE credentials:
+CTE Skill Certificates awarded to secondary students Utah Secondary LEAs offer two types of CTE credentials:

-- Industry certifications these are credentials of value to employers in • Utah.
+- Industry certifications these are credentials of value to employers in Utah.
 Some are also "right-to-work" credentials and/or state licenses required to gain employment in certain fields.
-These certifications validate that the student has demonstrated mastery of the most up-todate skills in a career field. - students • CTE Skill Certificates - this program provides competency-based student assessments, measured by core standards and competencies needed to be successful in the workforce.
+These certifications validate that the student has demonstrated mastery of the most up-to-date skills in a career field. - CTE Skill Certificates this program provides competency-based student assessments, measured by core standards and competencies needed to be successful in the workforce.
 Assessments include both an online knowledge assessment as well as a performance-based assessment of technical skills.
 Those students earning certificates have mastered the content and skills at 80% proficiency. - As a subset of Industry certifications, Utah continues to implement the Microsoft Imagine Academy with program support from Microsoft and Certiport.
-Funding provides professional development for teachers and administrators, resources for all teachers and students, and certification exams in various industry credentials as requested by employers. - Sample certifications include Microsoft Office Suite (Word, Excel, • PowerPoint, Access, OneNote, SharePoint[®], Outlook), Adobe Creative Suite (Dreamweaver[®], Flash[®], Illustrator[®], InDesign[®], Photoshop[®], Premier[®] Pro), Microsoft Technology Associate (Database Administration Fundamentals, HTML5 Application Development Computing Core - Global Standard). - 96,160 Skill Certificates awarded to secondary certifications earned by secondary
+Funding provides professional development for teachers and administrators, resources for all teachers and students, and certification exams in various industry credentials as requested by employers. - Sample certifications include Microsoft Office Suite (Word, Excel, PowerPoint, Access, OneNote, SharePoint®, Outlook), Adobe Creative Suite (Dreamweaver®, Flash®, Illustrator®, InDesign®, Photoshop®, Premier® Pro), Microsoft Technology Associate (Database Administration Fundamentals, HTML5 Application Development Fundamentals, Security Fundamentals), Quickbooks, AutoCAD, Autodesk Inventor, and IC3 GS (Internet Computing Core Global Standard). - 17,966 student and teacher certifications were earned through the Microsoft Imagine Academy program.